RAS-University/robotic-courses/docs/dynamics.md

 ### Chapter 0: Why Dynamics?
-> - Motivation: Why kinematics isn't enough
+> - Motivation: Why kinematics is not enough
 > - What dynamics adds: Forces, torques, and real-world behavior
 > - Examples: Balancing, jumping, slipping, and interacting with the world